Key Points

 Comparing commercial vs on-farm drying, on-farm drying proved more economical overall.

 This table reveals the economic advantage of on-farm drying over commercial drying and shrink charges.
-On-farm drying resulted in savings of up to $65.96/A on average over two years compared to commercial costs.
+On-farm drying resulted in savings of up to $55/A on average over three years compared to commercial costs, reducing drying expenses by nearly 40% annually.

-That’s why for us here at the PTI farm, based on this two-year data, a 24-26% harvest moisture level is the sweet spot for the most economical drying using our on-farm system.
+That’s why for us here at the PTI farm, based on this three-year data, a 28% harvest moisture level is the sweet spot for the most economical drying using our on-farm system.

 Additional Costs to Consider